EVERSE-ResearchSoftware/RSQKit/pages/research_software_stories/acts_research_software_story.md

 ## The Problem

-Modern particle physics experiments produce enormous volumes of data.
-One key challenge is track reconstruction - converting raw detector hits into meaningful particle trajectories.
-Historically, each experiment built its own tracking software, resulting in duplicated effort and limited sharing of improvements.
+Modern particle physics experiments produce enormous volumes of data and this is expected to grow in the near future.
+One key challenge is track reconstruction - converting raw detector hits from charged particles into estimated particle trajectories.
+Historically, each experiment built its own specialized tracking software, resulting in duplicated effort and the lack of a common framework to collaborate and improve upon.
 The ACTS project (Acts Common Tracking Software) was created to provide a single, experiment-independent toolkit for efficient track reconstruction.

 ## The Community